Shopify vs Magento: Which eCommerce Platform Should You Choose?

 - Themes and apps: charged separately depending on the type

+In most cases, the predictable monthly pricing model makes Shopify easier for businesses to budget compared with self-hosted platforms.
 Thanks to its all-in-one model and reasonable starting price, Shopify is especially suitable for startups and small to medium-sized businesses, although total costs can increase significantly as traffic and demand grow.

 Magento (Adobe Commerce)